 I first made a Dutch pancake for my daughter, who is gluten-free, and then decided to try my hand at making it the standard way but with a twist for fall.
 And what’s better for fall than apples!
 This can be made with fresh apples, cinnamon and sugar but using a low sugar apple pie filling was a quick and easy way to get this pancake put together.

 I also had an ulterior motive.
 I wanted to use my new iron skillet and put it to the test.
 I have to say that I am really enjoying using my new skillet and don’t know why I never thought of buying one prior to this month.
 Duh, it really is the best thing going.
-So far I’ve made my Bacon Mac & Cheese Skillet, remade my Sausage & Tortellini Skillet and two new recipes coming soon, One Skillet Shepherd’s Pie & Garlic Skillet rosemary Bread.
+So far I’ve made my Bacon Mac & Cheese Skillet, One Skillet Shepherds Pie, remade my Sausage & Tortellini Skillet and a new recipes coming soon, Garlic Skillet Rosemary Bread.
 I know, who knew, you can make bread in an iron skillet and it comes out fabulous!

 By the way, this dish is also delicious reheated in case you want to grab a piece on the way to work.
 Of course, reheating it at work might make your co-workers drool a bit, but that’s the price you have to pay for something this good.
 Hope you enjoy!